2022–23 UConn Huskies women's basketball team: Marquette

 Eight players dressed for Marquette once DeBerry rejoined the team, but fans held their collective breaths when Juhász has knocked to the ground and had to be helped to the sideline.
 She received an ovation when she got back into the game and even louder when she nailed a three pointer.
 The game was a relatively low-scoring game, but UConn prevailed 61–48 behind 22 points for Lopez Sénéchal and 19 for Ducharme.

 Butler

 In January 2023, the team traveled to Indianapolis for games against Butler and Xavier.
 Auriemma traveled with the team and attended the morning shootaround but was not feeling well and decided to sit out the evening game, so Dailey took over again as head coach.
-Ducharme was missing form the lineup due to concussion protocol.
+Ducharme was missing from the lineup due to concussion protocol.
 UConn scored the first eight points, leading Butler to call a timeout.
 After Butler scored, UConn went on a 10–0 run.
 Edwards was dominant for the Huskies, outscoring the Bulldogs herself in the opening quarter.
 Butler did better in the second quarter, hitting multiple threes and cutting the lead to five points before UConn closed the half leading by 14.
 UConn was dominant in the third period and coasted to the 33 point victory, 80–47.
 Daily was now 16–0 as acting head coach.